It Takes A Castle: Spurs Rookie Stephon Castle's On-Court Impact Begins Off It

 Those drives, much like Newton and Castle's morning visits, were short, yet fulfilling for all three of them.
 They also only had one destination.

-When high school came around, both boys moved into new houses, and suddenly, they were closer than they'd ever been before.
-They had to be.
+When high school came around, both boys moved into new houses.
+Suddenly, they were closer than ever before.
+They had to be, especially living in the same cul-de-sac.

 "Steph was my neighbor," Newton said.
-"He moved right across the street."”
+"He moved right across the street."

 The Knights

-"I met Jakai in second grade," he told me.
+"I met Jakai in second grade," he said.
 "We were in the same class, and that’s been my brother ever since.
 I remember going to our first basketball practice — we didn’t even know we were going to be on the same team — and I ended up seeing him there."

 That part of the story checked out.
 As Newton recalled, it was his first "real" AAU experience, and both he and Castle were there to give it a chance.
 At a church, no less.